Bongani-IT-Solutions/Angular/README.md

     |--- login.mod.js
     |--- login.ctrl.js
     |--- auth.svc.js

+Further nesting may be done for elaborate features, where some of the components are in high numbers.

+    |
+    |- contact
+    |--- contact.mod.js
+    |--- contact.ctrl.js
+    |--- directives
+    |---- company_select.dir.js
+    |---- contact_picture.dir.js
+    |---- branch_map.dir.js
+    |---- branch_map.dir.js

 **See the [ngTemplate project](http://grumpywizards.com/ngTemplate) for an example of how to organise your application and what each